-You can substitute palm kernel oil for the palm kernel flakes in this homemade soap recipe without having to make adjustments to the amount of lye needed.
+You can substitute sustainable palm kernel oil for the palm kernel flakes in this homemade soap recipe without having to make adjustments to the amount of lye needed.
 You can also substitute pomace olive oil for all or half of the rice bran oil if desired.
 You won’t need to run this nut free soap recipe back through a lye calculator if you aren’t resizing the batch or changing it in anyway.
 However, if you are resizing the batch for any reason, be sure to run the numbers back through a lye calculator.

 The turmeric powder in this homemade soap recipe is used for a natural color to give the soap more of a yellow pop of color.
 It is optional.
 The lemongrass essential oil does make this soap yellow on it’s own, it’s just not as deep of a yellow color.